 - 6-4-3.
 OUTBOUNDS FROM CANADA

 - When Customs notification service is requested, advise the pilot to contact Canada's Private Aircraft Program for Customs (CANPASS) at 888-226-7277 and include CANPASS in the remarks section of the flight plan.
 If the pilot informs that he/she has contacted CANPASS, place CANPASS in the remarks section of the flight plan.
 Process outbound flight plans in accordance with Chapter 5 and subparas 6-4-3d and e.

-- Accept Customs notification requests from inflight aircraft for relay via flight notification message only for airports of entry where Customs flight notification service is provided and when proposed ETA is during Customs service hours.
+- Accept Customs notification requests from inflight aircraft for relay via flight notification message only for airports of entry where Customs flight notification service is provided and when proposed is during Customs service hours.

 - Upon notification of departure of VFR flights, transmit a flight notification message directly to the destination Canadian relay facility.
 Include CAN- PASS in the remarks.

 - The operational system will automatically format the required items and transmit the flight notification message when activated if the proposed flight plan was filed in accordance with subparas 6-4-3d and 6-4-3e.

 - Facilities address messages to the destination relay facility listed in FAA Order JO 7350.9, Location Identifiers.
 Facilities transmit flight notification messages for VFR flights in accordance with Paragraph 5-4-4, Flight Notification Message.
 Flight notification messages included the type of flight plan as the first item of the notification message.
 CANPASS is required in the remarks, as appropriate.

 VFR N711VR C182 BUF YYZ 1735 CANPASS

 - CANPASS Flight Plans.